 If tampering occurs at a residence one or more times, the City of Raleigh has the right to remove the water meter.
 If meter removal occurs due to tampering or non-payment of account, the customer will be assessed $125 at the time of service restoration ($50 Meter Removal Charge and $75 Meter Reset Charge), plus applicable fees for any required repairs if damage to the lines, meter or box occurred.
 Service restoration will occur when the account balance is paid in full.

-A Civil Penalty of $500 may also be applied to the responsible party's account when Meter Tampering has occurred.
+A Civil Penalty of $500 may also be applied when Meter Tampering has occurred.
 In addition, there could be criminal charges brought against the parties involved.

 Warning: Meter Tampering is a criminal offense and violators will be prosecuted.